ikuuy/ext-locales/README.md

 ```
 in your code, because the latters do not support the extension.

-2. Java 6 or later is required because the locale sensitive service provider has been introduced in Java 6.
+2. It works on Java 8.
+If you use Java 6 or 7, please manually build it with Maven.

 ----------------------------------------------------------------------------------------------------